Monday-Friday 5:00 am to 10:00 am

 I’m an animal lover and wish I could find a great family for every single one.
 I help take care of and train horses too.

 Movie: “The Wild Bunch”

 City: Right Here

 I grew up in the San Fernando Valley in sunny Southern California.
 I was an original “Valley Girl”.
 As far as being an entertainer (besides sometimes being the class clown), in Junior High School I competed in Southern California Drama Fall and Shakespeare Festivals, where, in my first competition at the age of 13, I won first place in the Pantomime competition.
-I participated in school plays, one of which was playing the role as Helen Keller in the Miracle Worker; which is such a coincidence since I now work for a small company doing Braille transcription for visually impaired people.
+I participated in school plays, one of which was playing the role as Helen Keller in The Miracle Worker; which is such a coincidence because for fourteen years I worked for a small company doing Braille transcription for visually impaired people.
 My drama coach, Robert Carrelli, was also my homeroom teacher for three years and I have always considered him my mentor for emoting.

 Longing for a “greener” life, in 1974 I moved with my dog and horses to Oregon, and left my acting career behind – and the years passed.
 And then one evening in 2008, while perusing the Chemeketa night class schedule, I happened upon a two-inch-square ad entitled, “Voice Overs, Getting On The Air”.
 What’s a voiceover?
 I attended the class, and as the saying goes, the rest is history.

-I can fix washing machines, clocks, ’59 Ramblers, lawnmowers, police scanners; I can plumb a sink, tile a bathroom, install a drip watering system – I believe I can fix or do just about anything; and I’ve never particularly liked to cook.
+I can fix washing machines, clocks, ’59 Ramblers, lawnmowers, and police scanners; I can plumb a sink, tile a bathroom, install a drip watering system – I believe I can fix or do just about anything, and I’ve never particularly liked to cook.
 But, I love to eat good food!

 “Love is the reason”

 Background: When you find something you’re passionate about, it doesn’t feel like work.
 With that sentiment in mind, it was a natural fit for me to become a sportswriter.